-ESNs have shown remarkable promise in solving problems in mathematical finance including by [23], [24], and [25] who used an ESN to predict the future values of stock prices.
-[26] used an ESN to learn the solution to a credit rating problem and [27] used an ESN to forecast exchange rates, comparing the results to forecasts made with an ARMA model.
+ESNs have shown remarkable promise in solving problems in mathematical finance - including by Lin et al. (2009), Zhang et al. (2013), and Dan et al. (2014) who used an ESN to predict the future values of stock prices.
+Bozsik and Ilonczai (2012) used an ESN to learn the solution to a credit rating problem and Maciel et al. (2014) used an ESN to forecast exchange rates, comparing the results to forecasts made with an ARMA model.
 In this section we will introduce a stochastic optimal control problem arising in the market making problem.
 We will solve this problem analytically, and compare this to the solution obtained by a reinforcement learning agent supported by an ESN.